curl/everything-curl/cmdline/configfile.md

 To aid such situations, curl allows you to write command-line options in a plain text config file and tell curl to read options from that file when applicable.

-You can also use config files to assign data to variables and transform the data with functions, making them very useful.
+You can also use config files to assign data to variables and transform the data with functions, making them incredibly useful.
 This is discussed in the ["Variables"](https://everything.curl.dev/cmdline/variables) section.

 Some examples below contain multiple lines for readability.
 The forward slash (`\`) is used to instruct the terminal to ignore the newline.